tanagraspace/opssat-sar-ai/sandbox/inference-c/README.md

 ```

 ### Other
-Feel free to support other environments by including a dedicated architecture lib folder under `<PROJECT_PATH>/sandbox/inference-c/lib` and updated the *Makefile* to support cross-compiling in that environment.
+Feel free to support other environments by:
+- Including a dedicated architecture lib folder under `<PROJECT_PATH>/sandbox/inference-c/lib`.
+- Updating the *Makefile* to support cross-compiling in that environment (include a new TARGET option).

 ## Build
-- Initialize and update the stb Git submodule: `git submodule init && git submodule update`
+- Initialize and update the stb Git submodule: `git submodule init && git submodule update`.
 - Compile with `make`.
-Can also compile for ARM architecture with `make TARGET=arm`
+Can also compile for ARM architecture with `make TARGET=arm`.

 ## Run
 Super easy to run.